mikemilano/terminus-py/README.md

 ================================

-This is largely a work in progress, but here is and example of the the usage I'm shooting for.
+This is largely a work in progress, but here is an example of how it currently works.

 ```
+from python import terminus
+from python.site import Site

 # Validate and create a session
 account = terminus.auth('mmilano@example.com', 'myawesomepassword')

-# Get a dict of sites
+# Get a dict of sites (realm=user&path=sites)
 sites = account.sites()

-# Get a single site
+# Create a site api object (realm=site
-myawesomesite = account.sites('myawesomesite')

-# Lock (add http password) to myawesomesite dev
-myawesomesite.lock('dev', 'myhttpusername', 'myhttppassword')
+mysite = Site(account.session, site_uuid)

 ```

 ### MIT license